hashicorp/terraform-provider-aws/website/docs/r/ssmincidents_replication_set.html.markdown

 }
 ```

-## Basic Usage with Customer Managed Keys
+## Basic Usage with an AWS Customer Managed Key

-Creating a new Replication Set:
+Create a replication set with an AWS Key Management Service (AWS KMS) customer manager key:

 ```terraform